Follow us on networks

 • Reduce the consumption of sugars and refined flours and pastries.

-• Increase your intake of green leafy vegetables (kale, lettuce, parsley, and spinach) as well as brightly colored foods (peppers, squash, carrots, zucchini, eggplant, tomatoes, and beets).
+• Increase consumption of green leafy vegetables (kale, lettuce, parsley and spinach) as well as brightly colored foods (peppers, squash, carrots, zucchini, eggplant, tomatoes and beets.

-• Use healthy oils liberally, such as extra virgin olive oil (LINK), and foods rich in healthy fats such as avocado, oily fish or nuts.
+• Liberally use healthy oils, such as extra virgin olive oil (LINK), and foods rich in healthy fats such as avocado, oily fish or nuts.

-• Insist on the consumption of cruciferous vegetables (cauliflower, broccoli, Brussels sprouts, cabbage, Romanesco, cabbage, arugula).
+• Insist on the consumption of cruciferous vegetables (cauliflower, broccoli, Brussels sprouts, cabbage, romanesco, collard greens, arugula).
 They are rich in Indole-3-Carbinol, a compound that improves the liver's ability to detoxify and eliminate estrogen from the body.

-• Increase your calcium-rich food sources, including: green leafy vegetables, legumes, milk (if tolerated), cheese, yogurt, and shellfish.
+• Increase your calcium-rich food sources, including: green leafy vegetables, legumes, milk (if tolerated), cheese, yogurt, and seafood.

-• Focus on foods rich in magnesium such as green leafy vegetables, nuts, seeds, fish, whole grains, avocados, yogurt, bananas, dried fruit and dark chocolate.
+• Focus on foods rich in magnesium such as green leafy vegetables, nuts, seeds, fish, whole grains, avocados, yogurt, bananas, dried fruits and dark chocolate.

 • Flax seeds.
-They help maintain a regular bowel movement (once or twice a day) as it aids in the excretion of estrogen through the liver and intestine.
+They help maintain a regular bowel movement (1 or twice a day) as it helps the excretion of estrogen through the liver and intestine.
 Ground flax can be consumed as a condiment on regular food, juices, yogurts or smoothies.

 • Reduce or eliminate caffeine.
-Studies have shown that caffeine elimination reduces cyclical symptoms of breast pain compared to a control group.
+There are studies showing that eliminating caffeine reduces cyclical symptoms of breast pain compared to a control group.
 Trying to replace decaffeinated coffee with infusions would be a good alternative.
 Link to Infusion for the first part of the cycle.

-• spices.
-Cinnamon has been studied for its positive effect on nausea, vomiting, and menstrual pain in PMS.
+• Spices.
+Cinnamon has been studied for its positive effect on nausea, vomiting, and menstrual pain of PMS.
 The turmeric contains curcumin, which has anti-inflammatory properties.
-Adding it to some dishes, smoothies or habitually consuming "golden milk" would be an interesting routine to follow.
+Adding it to some dishes, smoothies or regularly consuming “golden milk” would be an interesting routine to follow.

-Avoiding excess chemicals in food, medicines, cosmetics, cleaning products or kitchen utensils will also be interesting to unload the work of the liver.
-Avoid parabens as much as possible, avoid canned foods, and choose glass and metal containers over plastic.
-Link tableware without plastics
+Avoiding excess chemicals in food, medications, cosmetics, cleaning products or kitchen utensils will also be interesting to relieve the work of the liver.
+Avoid parabens as much as possible, avoiding canned foods and choosing glass and metal containers instead of plastic.
+Link plastic-free tableware

 It may interest you: